KittyGiraudel/focusable-selectors/README.md

 - All natively focusable elements,
 - … and any element with the `contenteditable` attribute,
-- … provided they do not have the `disabled` attribute (if they even can),
+- … provided they are not disabled,
 - … and do not have a negative `tabindex` attribute,
 - … and do not have the [`inert` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/inert).